-Dental Implants: What to Expect During Each Phase of the Process
+What to Expect During The Dental Implants Process

 Step #1: The Initial Dental Implant Consultation

-The initial consultation with a dental implant specialist, such as Dr. Kacos in Shreveport LA, is the first step that gets the process going.
+The initial consultation with a dental implant specialist, such as Dr. Kacos, is the first step that gets the process going.

-During this consultation, Dr. Kacos will conduct a detailed exam (visual exam, x-ray and medical history).
+During this consultation, Dr. Kacos, the best dentist in Shreveport LA, will conduct a detailed exam (visual exam, x-ray and medical history).
 The results of this exercise will determine your eligibility for dental implant surgery.

-Once Shreveport’s dentist confirms your eligibility, he will take dental impressions and design a treatment plan for placing the dental implant and the crown.
+Once Shreveport Dental Solutions confirms your eligibility, he will take dental impressions and design a treatment plan for placing the dental implant and the crown.
 The treatment plan may include doing a bone graft, and the dentist will point this out to you.

 Once all your questions have been answered and you consent to the dental implant procedure, Dr. Kacos will work with you to schedule the next step of the process.